ErmeviewEnvironmentalLtd/LogIT/src/READ_ME.txt

     - [Bugfix] Run Summary not picking up when FMP crashes.
 Calling it complete instead.
 Fix should work, but time toerances may need some adjusting later.

+v0.8.3-Beta:
+    - [Bugfix] Issue with updating .ieds files in the Ief Resolver tool.

 ##~##

 LICENSE